momentics/NanoVNA-X/README.md

 ### Firmware Stability and Responsiveness
 The core of the firmware was reworked from blocking calls to a fully asynchronous, event-driven architecture using ChibiOS primitives (Mailboxes, Events, and Semaphores).
-* **Non-Blocking USB:** The USB CDC (serial) stack is now fully asynchronous.
+* **Non-Blocking USB.** The USB CDC (serial) stack is now fully asynchronous.
 The firmware no longer hangs if a host PC connects, disconnects, or stalls during a data transfer.
 This resolves the most common source of device freezes.
-* **Timeout-Driven Recovery:** Critical subsystems, including the measurement engine and I²C bus, are guarded by timeouts.
+* **Timeout-Driven Recovery.** Critical subsystems, including the measurement engine and I²C bus, are guarded by timeouts.
 A stalled operation will no longer lock up the device; instead, the subsystem attempts to recover cleanly.
-* **RTOS-based Concurrency:** Busy-wait loops and polling have been replaced with efficient RTOS-based signaling, reducing CPU load and improving battery life.
+* **RTOS-based Concurrency.** Busy-wait loops and polling have been replaced with efficient RTOS-based signaling, reducing CPU load and improving battery life.
 The measurement thread, UI, and USB stack now cooperate without race conditions or deadlocks.
-* **Persistent State:** A dedicated `infra/state/state_manager` module snapshots sweep limits, UI flags, and calibration slots to flash.
+* **Persistent State.** A dedicated `infra/state/state_manager` module snapshots sweep limits, UI flags, and calibration slots to flash.
 Changes are auto-saved after you stop editing (or immediately via *Save Config*), so editing the sweep on the device or over USB survives a cold boot without hammering flash.
-* **UI/Sweep Sync:** The UI and sweep engine are now decoupled.
+* **UI/Sweep Sync.** The UI and sweep engine are now decoupled.
 The UI remains responsive even during complex calculations, and on-screen data is always synchronized with the underlying measurement state.

 ### Performance and Resource Management
-* **Targeted Memory Optimization:** Static RAM consumption has been significantly reduced, especially for the 16 kB STM32F072 (NanoVNA-H) target.
+* **Targeted Memory Optimization** Static RAM consumption has been significantly reduced, especially for the 16 kB STM32F072 (NanoVNA-H) target.
 This was achieved by tuning buffer sizes, disabling features like trace caching on low-memory models, and moving key buffers to CCM RAM on the STM32F303.
-* **Strategic DMA Usage:** The DMA architecture was refined to prioritize measurement stability.
+* **Strategic DMA Usage** The DMA architecture was refined to prioritize measurement stability.
 DMA is used for the most demanding data paths:
-    *   **LCD Interface (SPI):** Ensures smooth, high-speed UI and graph rendering.
+    *   **LCD Interface (SPI)** Ensures smooth, high-speed UI and graph rendering.
-    *   **Measurement Pipeline (I²S):** Guarantees sample delivery from the codec without dropping data.
+    *   **Measurement Pipeline (I²S)** Guarantees sample delivery from the codec without dropping data.
     *   To free up DMA channels for these critical tasks, the **UART console was intentionally moved to a non-DMA, interrupt-driven driver.** This prevents resource conflicts and prioritizes measurement integrity.

 ### Sweep Throughput (STM32F072 reference)
-Measured on production NanoVNA-H hardware with a 101-point sweep:
+Measured on production NanoVNA-H hardware with a 101-point sweep.

 | Scenario | Effective throughput |
 | --- | --- |